mohamed-i-mousa/my-fv-solver/docs/CASE.md

 - `fixedValue`: Fixed value at boundary (requires `value`)
 - `zeroGradient`: Zero normal gradient
 - `noSlip`: No-slip condition for velocity (equivalent to `fixedValue (0 0 0)`)
+- Symmetry-plane (mirror) condition : **mesh-derived, not a case-file type**.
+  The Fluent `.msh` zone type determines which patches are symmetry planes;
+  at load time every field on such a patch is set to the internal symmetry condition automatically.
+Scalars get a zero normal gradient and zero normal flux; velocity has its wall-normal component driven to zero while the tangential components are mirrored (`U_f = U_P - (U_P·n) n`), so the face carries no mass flux.
+Symmetry patches should be **omitted** from `boundaryConditions`: any entry for one (including an OpenFOAM-style `type symmetry;`) is ignored with a `[WARNING]` , the user has no say over a symmetry boundary.
+Writing `type symmetry;` on a patch whose mesh zone is *not* a symmetry plane is a fatal error.
+A symmetry patch must be planar.
+Wall functions and wall-distance seeding key off the mesh zone type (`wall`), not this condition, so a symmetry patch, never a wall zone, is automatically excluded from both.
 - `kWallFunction` / `omegaWallFunction` / `nutWallFunction`: Wall-function
   conditions for `k`, `omega`, and `nut` on wall patches.
 They must be configured as a complete triplet on a given wall patch (all three) or